oscarico92/kafka-pubsub-basic/README.md

 The following screenshot shows the internal configuration of this topic, including compaction and partitioning.

 ![Kafka Consumer Offsets](media/kafdrop-consumer-offsets.png)

+Kafka internally manages consumer offsets using the __consumer_offsets topic.
+This screenshot highlights Kafka’s fault-tolerant offset tracking and compaction mechanism.

 ## 5.5 Summary